sercanakmaz/replatforming-legacy-projects-example/README.md

-# legacy-to-new-example
-A practical approach to replatforming legacy projects
+# A practical approach to replatforming legacy projects